thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ## COPYRIGHT NOTICE

-Copyright (c) 2022-2023 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.
+Copyright (c) 2022-2023 Cumulocity GmbH, Duesseldorf, Germany and/or its affiliates and/or their licensors.
-Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Software AG
+Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Cumulocity GmbH.

 ## Prerequisites